2017 Recompilation, formerly Rule 6.50

 - Issue in writing a formal charge, detailing the basis for the charge, to be delivered to the accused as described below.

 - Notify the accused in writing of the formal charge(s), including the factual allegations, in detail, upon which such charge(s) are based.
 This notice will also inform the accused of the right to appear at a hearing before an ad hoc committee and to present evidence at that hearing.
 The notice shall inform the accused of the proposed date of the hearing and that, if the allegations are substantiated, the revocation of the accused’s degree will be considered as a sanction.
 In addition, a copy of these procedures shall be included with the notice.
 This notice shall be delivered to the accused in person or by registered or certified mail, return receipt requested.

-The ad hoc committee shall be composed of five senior faculty members appointed by the executive vice president and provost.
-The executive vice president and provost shall designate one member of the committee as the chair.
-In the event of a conflict of interest, bias against the accused, or refusal to serve on the committee, the executive vice president and provost shall appoint a replacement.
+The ad hoc committee shall be composed of five senior faculty members appointed by the provost and senior vice president for academic affairs.
+The provost and senior vice president for academic affairs shall designate one member of the committee as the chair.
+In the event of a conflict of interest, bias against the accused, or refusal to serve on the committee, the provost and senior vice president for academic affairs shall appoint a replacement.

 A hearing shall be held before the ad hoc committee, which hearing shall begin between 20 and 30 working days after the accused has been notified of the allegations, unless an earlier hearing is requested by the accused.
 The accused may request, and shall be granted, additional time, not to exceed 20 working days, to prepare for the hearing before the ad hoc committee.
 All hearings and appeals described in this procedure will be closed meetings, unless the accused student or former student requests that they be open to the public.

 - The accused shall be given the opportunity, at least 10 working days before the ad hoc committee hearing, to examine any documentary evidence that may be used in support of the allegations, and to interview any witnesses who will be called in support of the allegations.